jawadahmed2/AI-Image-Classifier/README.md

 Project code for Udacity's AI Programming with Python Nanodegree program.
 In this project, first develop code for an image classifier built with PyTorch, then convert it into a command line application.

-This repository contains an AI image classifier project developed using Python.
-The image classifier leverages deep learning techniques and utilizes popular libraries such as TensorFlow, PyTorch and Keras.
-It is trained on a large dataset of images and can accurately classify objects in images with high accuracy.
-The project also includes detailed documentation and instructions on how to use the classifier in your own applications.
-Feel free to explore the code.
+This repository contains an image classifier project developed using PyTorch, a powerful deep learning library.
+The image classifier is trained on the Flowers-102 dataset, which can be accessed at ``` https://www.robots.ox.ac.uk/~vgg/data/flowers/102/index.html ```.
+The dataset consists of 102 categories of flowers, making it a challenging and diverse dataset for training the model.

+The project's code includes the implementation of a convolutional neural network (CNN) using PyTorch, which achieves high accuracy in classifying flower images.
+The repository also contains instructions on how to set up the environment, download the dataset, and train the model.